natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 .. note::
-  Before modifying groups within a group configuration that is currently used in a running course, review the section `Guidelines for Modifying Group Configurations`_.
+  Before modifying groups within a group configuration that is currently used in a running course, review `Guidelines for Modifying Group Configurations`_.

 #.
-In the Group Configurations page, hover over the group configuration and
+In the **Group Configurations** page, hover over the group configuration and
    click **Edit**.

    .. image:: ../Images/group_configurations_edit.png